You are viewing a story from harrypotterfanfiction.com

 Last Updated: 06/18/2012

 Voldemort's return is now public.
 The wizarding world has been plunged into war, with risk of death on every corner, and many think the only safe haven is Hogwarts.
 But how safe is it, really?
 Especially in Slytherin House, where every other student has ties to Death Eaters?
 Follow four of those most rare of creatures, moral Slytherins, as they try to navigate their final year with the intention of graduating and staying alive.
-Set in the Latet Anguis in Herba universe.
+The sequel to Latet Anguis in Herba.

 Chapter 27: The Sound of Silence